PyBites-Open-Source/karmabot/README.md

   The channel id of your main channel slack

 - KARMABOT_ADMINS
-  The [slack user ids](https://api.slack.com/methods/users.identity) of the users that should have admin command access seperated by commas.
+  The [slack user ids](https://api.slack.com/methods/users.identity) of the users that should have admin command access separated by commas.

-If you do not want to use a file you have to provide enviroment variables with the above names.
-If no file is present we default to enviroment variables.
+If you do not want to use a file you have to provide environment variables with the above names.
+If no file is present we default to environment variables.

 ## Development pattern for contributors

 We use [poetry](https://github.com/python-poetry/poetry) and `pyproject.toml` for managing packages, dependencies and some settings.

-### Setup virtual enviroment for development
+### Setup virtual environment for development

 You should follow the [instructions](https://github.com/python-poetry/poetry) to get poetry up and running for your system.
 We recommend to use a UNIX-based development system (Linux, Mac, WSL).
 After setting up poetry you can use `poetry install` within the project folder to install all dependencies.

-You can use `poetry config settings.virtualenvs.in-project true` such that your virtual enviroment is created in the project folder as `.venv` folder.
+You can use `poetry config settings.virtualenvs.in-project true` such that your virtual environment is created in the project folder as `.venv` folder.
 This helps with `.venv` detection in IDEs.

 ### Testing and linting

-For testing you need to install [nox](https://nox.thea.codes/en/stable/) seperatly from the project venv created by poetry.
+For testing you need to install [nox](https://nox.thea.codes/en/stable/) separately from the project venv created by poetry.
 For testing just use the `nox` command within the project folder.
-You can run all the nox sessions seperatly if need, e.g.,
+You can run all the nox sessions separately if need, e.g.,

 - only linting `nox -rs lint`
 - only testing `nox -rs test`

-For diffrent sessions see the `nox.py` file.
+For different sessions see the `nox.py` file.
 Please make sure all tests and checks pass before opening pull requests!

 ### [pre-commit](https://pre-commit.com/)